 Clingan: Candidates become turned off from an opportunity when the hiring manager is dragging their feet with scheduling interviews, when the actual interview process is too long, or when they hear any recent negative news about the company.
 It’s our job to stay on top of the hiring managers so candidates don’t drop out of the pipeline.
 We achieve this through weekly reoccurring call with all of our hiring managers to address any issues that may arise and to make sure that our search is on the right track for every position.

 Interviewer: Tell us about what do you do outside of work for fun?

 Clingan: I have played ice hockey most of my life.
 Even though my competitive days have been over since college, I enjoy playing once a week in a recreational league.
 Aside from hockey, I love to play golf.
 There is a lot that can be said about being outside on a nice day with friends, having a few beers (or more) and playing a very challenging but enjoyable game like golf!

 Interviewer: Care to share any personal or professional goals in 2020?

 Clingan: Professionally, I’d like to transition into a full-time recruiting role and make three or more placements in 2020.
 Personally, I’d like to skydive with coworkers and read a list of three books recommended by our director, Ross Petras: Atomic Habits (James Clear), Happiness Advantage (Shawn Achor) and Never Split the Difference (Chris Voss)

-If you’re a candidate or hiring manager who is interested in working with Grady or any of the Biotech Partners team, feel free to reach out today for a complimentary consultation to see how the team can help connect you to the right organization or individual!
+If you’re a candidate or hiring manager who is interested in working with Grady or one of our biotech recruiters at Biotech Partners, feel free to reach out today for a complimentary consultation to see how the team can help connect you to the right organization or individual!